-BGP is a protocol for sharing IP route information between administrative zones known as autonomous systems.
+BGP (Border Gateway Protocol) is a protocol for sharing IP route information between administrative zones known as autonomous systems.

-It was mainly created to help large network operators, like ISPs, apply routing policies to selectively allow and disallow traffic from other networks.
+BGP was created mainly to help large network operators, like ISPs, apply routing policies to selectively allow and disallow traffic from other networks.

 - Autonomous systems